qijianpeng/awesome-edge-computing/README.md

   Simulator is a network simulator specifically designed for Wireless Sensor Networks.

-- [CORE](https://github.com/coreemu/core):The Common Open Research Emulator
-  (CORE) is a tool for emulating networks on one or more machines.
+- [CORE](https://github.com/coreemu/core): The Common Open Research Emulator (CORE) is a tool for emulating networks on one or more machines.
 You can connect these emulated networks to live networks.
 CORE consists of a GUI for drawing topologies of lightweight virtual machines, and Python modules for